-JMP2 = Switch enable or disable.
-Shipped setting = SW Enable.
+• JMP2 = Switch enable or disable.

+Shipped setting = SW Enable. is used to enable or disable the f

 JMP2 is used to enable or disable the front pushbutton switch.
 For customers not desiring the switch, it gives them a way of jumpering it out of the circuit.